LouisJackman/language-x/README.md

 ### The Runtime

 * It will probably be heavily BEAM-inspired.
-* Must do tail call elimination.
+* Must do tail call elimination with a "shadow stack" to aid debugging, inspired by Safari's JavaScript runtime's implementation of ES6 tail call elimination.
 * No mutable data except the execution of tasks over time.
 * Lightweight processes.
 Immutability means changes can only be sent via messages or tracked via services external to the Sylan program.